jesse-kaufman/portfolio-site/hugo/content/projects/plant-tracker/index.md

 - **Authentication:**

-  - [ ] Implement OAauth and JWT-based authentication for API
+  - [ ] Implement OAuth and JWT-based authentication for API
   - [ ] Implement password-based authentication for GUI

 - **Plant Journal:**